HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ```
 </div>

-As you can see, this is largely the same, except we have referenced a validator that we have yet to define -- appEmailValidator.
+As you can see, this is largely the same, except appEmailValidator from earlier.

 Next, the simplest input, website, does not have much to it at all because it really isn't important.
+We will sanitize it server side.
 <button class="right copy btn" data-clipboard-target="#group3"><i class="fa fa-clipboard"></i></button><div id='group3'>

 ```